matteobertoldo/atomforce/README.md

 }
 ```

-> :warning: If the `Cartridges Task/Clean WebDAV` option is _enabled_ it will result in the entire deletion of files and cartridges in the WebDAV, where most of the time a _small bug_ was encountered, which for a few seconds completely removes the root in the WebDAV causing an unexpected version change of the `code-version` in the Sandbox!
+If the `Cartridges Task/Clean WebDAV` option is _enabled_ (default option state) it will result in the entire deletion of files and cartridges in the WebDAV, where most of the time a _small bug_ was encountered, which for a few seconds completely removes the root in the WebDAV causing an unexpected version change of the `code-version` in the Sandbox!

 Therefore every time this task is completed and the configurations are identical to those described above, it is good practice to check that the `code-version` (`Administration > Site Development > Code`) is _**still active**_ than the one defined and activated previously.
 If not, simply re-activate it from your Sandbox.
 It's hoped that in future releases this problem can be solved.